arturogonzalezm/binance_ticker_rust/README.md

 - `main.rs`: Contains the main application logic, WebSocket handling, and database insertion.
 - `observer.rs`: Implements the Observer pattern for flexible data handling.
 - `ticker.rs`: Defines the `Ticker` struct and its serialization/deserialization.
+- `Makefile`: Provides convenient commands for managing the project.

 ## Future Improvements